kerrbrittany9/ping-pong-friday-review/README.md

 # _Ping Pong Number Return_

-#### _input a number and return a range of numbers up to it, but if divisible by 3, 5 or 15 return ping, pong or ping-pong respectively , June 9, 2017_
+#### _input a number and get a list of numbers and symbols to return, June 9, 2017_

 #### By _**Brittany Kerr**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_This web app prompts the user to enter a number.
+The return will count up to the number by ones and within the list switch any number divisible by 3, 5 or 15 will to ping, pong or ping-pong respectively._

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
+* _Clone repository from GitHub to your local terminal.
+* _Double click on index.html to open in browser.
-* _in a simple_
+* _Enter a number and click submit
-* _easy-to-understand_
-* _format_
+* _Read result.

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+* _Click on input box to repeat._

 ## Specifications

 * _It can identify numbers
   *Example Input: words, symbols, non-numbers
   *Example Output: [NaN]
-* _It can count up to number given and return the numbers counted.
-  *Example Input: 5
-  *Example Output: [1,2,3,4,5]
 * _It can identify numbers that are divisible by 3 and return ping.
   *Example Input: 3
   *Example Output: 1,2,ping